agambino720/employee_attrition_prediction_model/README.md

 ## Stakeholders
 **Human Resource Managers:** Can use the model to identify at-risk employees and implement retention strategies.

 **Organizational Leaders:** Can leverage insights from the model to improve employee engagement and satisfaction.

 **Business Strategists:** Can use the predictive insights to plan and execute better workforce management strategies.

 ## Summary of Data Science Steps
-1. Data Exploration
+**1. Data Exploration**

    -Inspected data types, unique values, and distribution of the target variable.

-2. Data Processing
+**2. Data Processing**

    -One-hot encoded categorical variables and scaled numerical ones.

-3. Model Training: Logistic Regression
+**3. Model Training: Logistic Regression**

    -Two logistic regression models were trained and evaluated using cross-validation.

    -Iterative functions were defined and used to find the best parameters.

-4. Model Training: Decision Trees
+**4. Model Training: Decision Trees**

    -Multiple decision tree models were trained and evaluated.

    -Iterative functions were defined and used to find the best parameters.

-5. Model Evaluation
+**5. Model Evaluation**

    -The final model was evaluated on the holdout data.